sanitswain/java8tips/quickintro.rst

 Quick Introduction
 ==================
-When it comes to learning a new language, the first thing comes to our mind "what will be the benifits out of it?".
-To be honest Java 8 came up with couple of confusing goodies but ultimately they are of the most powerful features.
-Soon we will have more clarity on them but prior to that let's discuss the main agenda behind it.
-The main goal is to write codes that will be more precise, objective driven and finally of course easy understanding.
+Java 8 released on March 18, 2014 and it became one of the favourite release for most of the java programmers.
+It has touched almost all part the java: memory management, runtime, syntax parser etc. It will improve your coding experience with different way of writing codes using features like declarative programming style, passing code as an argument etc. Every new releases has its own pros and cons and java 8 has too.
+When it comes to adopting a new language, the first thing we look for is benifits of it.
+To be honest some of Java 8 features are little confusing but ultimately they are of the most powerful.
+Soon we will have more clarity on them but prior to that let's see the main goal of it.
+Java 8 expects you to write codes that will be more precise, objective driven and highly readable.

 Passing methods as parameter removes verbosity from code and in fact increases reusability, Streams helps in writing SQL like syntaxes, parallelization that is almost free- speed of the execution with efficient use of modern computers having multicore processors, handling nullable values using Optional and many more.
-Initially stuffs will be little confusing but once you used to it, you will be reluctant to write code with out it.
-Let quickly look into the below usecase.
+Initially stuffs will be little confusing but once you used to it, you will be reluctant to write code with out using it.
+Let's look into the below usecase and understand why java 8 is different then all the releases.

 Suppose we are trying to find the highest salary paid in each technology of a XYZ company.
-Before Java 8 code could be written as
+Before Java 8 the typical implementation could be

 ::